peckishrine/aic8800_windows_drivers/README.md

 ## Supported Devices

-This table shows 41 entries of devices compatible with the latest dual-band driver, including support for both dual-band and single-band devices.
+This table shows 41 entries of devices compatible with the latest dual-band driver (2025-06-27), including support for both dual-band and single-band devices.

 | Vendor     | Device Description                        | Device ID(s)                                                                                              |
 |------------|-------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------|